 You connect the buyer to the seller by using certain links that you will get access to once you’ve joined an affiliate program.

 These are links you can either add into the content of your text, or within a banner that you place within your posts or in your sidebar.

 There are an unlimited number of companies you can become an affiliate for.
 From some of the big names like Amazon and Ebay, to small independent companies.

 There are also companies that focus specifically on digital products, such as clickbank, where you can get some really high commissions, (imagine 75% plus commissions on some items, which are a far cry from Amazon commissions that start from 4% ).

-There are also many companies that house many affiliate programs – these are called affiliate networks.
+There are many companies that house various affiliate programs – these are called affiliate networks.